 Technical background: For the transfer, the data is summarized in an XML file, signed, and encrypted.
 The data is then transferred to the clearing house of the fiscal authority block.

 The XML file is generated in the HR or FI system.
-From this system, the data is then transferred to the middleware used (Business Connector, PO/PI, or CPI).
+From this system, the data is then transferred to the middleware used (Business Connector, PO/PI, or Cloud Integration).
 The signature, encryption, and transfer of the data from the employer’s network to the clearing house is done using the middleware.

 Previous Solution – Open Interface